benborgers/www/garden/blocks/after.md

 I also run fun events in it — temporarily giving the ability to send kind anonymous messages to anyone, or a giveaway for food from Chick-fil-A.

-This sounds conceited, but I just don't know any underclassman who has that mixture of technical ability and whom I trust to continue the fun culture.
+This sounds conceited, but I just don't know any underclassmen who have that mixture of technical ability and whom I trust to continue the fun culture.
 There might be someone out there who's perfect, but I don't know how to find them and trust them to "continue the legacy".

 ## Kill it off

 Unfortunately, this seems like the only viable option to me.
-A heartfelt goodbye letter in the app at the end of the 2020-2021 school year, and that's the end of that.
+I might just end it with a heartfelt goodbye letter in the app at the end of the 2020-2021 school year.